Programme Brochure

 Assessment

-A Strategic Plan of about 3,500 – 4,000 words is to be developed by individual student which creates recommendations for revising a business strategy to improve the competitive position and financial performance of the organisation.
-To support the recommendations, the student must identifies and evaluate the current competitive strategy of a business, analyses the conditions and trend in its environment, assesses its resources and competencies and examines its organisation culture and leadership.
+A Strategic Plan of about 4,000 words is to be developed by individual students which creates recommendations for revising a business strategy to improve the competitive position and financial performance of the organisation.
+This assignment makes up 100% of the module marks.

 Managing Human Capital